 Welcome to our Beautiful Island!

 Reachable by bridge, Deer Isle still retains the flavor of New England life in the 1950’s: rural, neighborly, and safe.
 A cluster of small communities with almost 3,000 residents comprise the year round population.
 Lobstering is the mainstay of the economy although the diversity of the Island’s businesses draws many visitors from off Island.
 Granite is still quarried here.
 Internationally renowned Haystack Mountain School of Crafts has brought a wealth of artists and artisans to the Island, many of whom have chosen to live here.
 Galleries and studios dot the island.
 The Stonington Opera House has achieved national recognition as a year round performing arts center and provides numerous productions throughout the year.

-The new K8 school, built on the High School campus, is home to the Reach Performing Arts Center, a state-of-the-arts facility.
+The K-8 school, built on the High School campus, is home to the Reach Performing Arts Center, a state-of-the-arts facility.
 The schools, churches and community organizations on the Island play central roles in bringing the community together throughout the year.
 Public suppers, festivals, craft fairs, boat races, basketball games and other sports events all contribute to a strong sense of community and island pride.